axetroy/vscode-gpm/README.md

 vscode extension for managing your Git projects with Golang style.

 Support for all git addresses. including `Github/Gitlab/Bitbucket/Coding...`

+**If you need to manage dozens or even hundreds of projects, then this extension can help you manage these projects easily**

 ## Features

 - [x] Tree View